Nutritional yeast popcorn is nothing new, but it’s so hard to get the nooch to stick. Here’s my secret.

 Nutritional Yeast Popcorn

-- Pop your popcorn in an air popper or on the stovetop (see above).
-Put the popcorn into a large bowl with nice, high sides.
+- Pop your popcorn using your preferred method, then transfer it to a large bowl with nice, high sides.

-- Drizzle your coconut oil onto the popcorn, stopping once in a while to give the bowl a toss.
-You want your pcorn coated really well with oil.
+- Drizzle 1 tablespoon of your melted coconut oil onto the popcorn, stopping once in a while to give the bowl a toss.
+You want your popcorn coated really well with oil.

-- Sprinkle on the salt, doing that same tossing thing.
+- Sprinkle on 1 tablespoon of nutritional yeast plus the salt (if using), doing that same tossing thing.

 - Devour.
 Wish that your air popper didn’t limit you to popping 1/2 cup of kernels at once.
 Make more.